fleetingbytes/shell-scripts/README.md

 # Shell Scripts

 Collection of shell scripts I use on my machines.
-These are not scripts for regular use.
-Rather, I wanted to write them for a particular chore I once had to perform and I felt like honing my POSIX-sh skills rather than coding it in Python.
+I wanted to write them for a particular chore and I felt like honing my POSIX-sh skills rather than coding it in Python.

 # Idea